Fist and rose: Creation and adoption

-Use and adaptations
+Adaptations

 The fist and rose remains widely associated with the rise of the PS in the 1970s and Mitterrand's victory at the 1981 presidential election.
 In a well-remembered gesture after his inauguration, Mitterrand walked to the Panthéon with his supporters, holding red roses in his hand, and entered the building to lay down roses on the tombs of Jean Jaurès (socialism), Jean Moulin (the Resistance), and Victor Schœlcher (abolitionism).

-Although the PS communication team originally discouraged colouring the leafs green, some federations did so as early as in the 1980s.
-This did not made its way to the official party logo until 2010.
+Although the PS communication team originally discouraged colouring the leaves green, some federations did so as early as in the 1980s.
+This did not make its way to the official party logo until 2010.

 The emblem's diminishing or returning visibility subsequently tended to depend on the party's wish to modernize and tone down its heritage, or to state its left leanings again.
-From the late 1980s, it was less frequently used on election posters, and reserved to communication aimed at party members; the rose was increasingly used and mentioned alone, avoiding the revolutionary reference of the fist, and the PS was often nicknamed “the rose party”.
+From the late 1980s, it was less frequently used on election posters, and reserved to communication aimed at party members; the rose was increasingly used and mentioned alone, avoiding the revolutionary reference of the fist, and the PS was often nicknamed "the rose party".
 It came back in favour in 1994 when the party was out of government.

-In 2010, the party logo became a larger “PS”, “limiting the rose in the fist to a marginal visual role, like a post-ideological afterthought”, positioned as in superscript.
-The leafs were coloured pale green, and were simplified without veins to fit the smaller size.
-A more balanced logo was presented in 2016, with a larger fist and rose and the acronym “PS” scaled to the fist.
+In 2010, the party logo became a larger "PS", "limiting the rose in the fist to a marginal visual role, like a post-ideological afterthought", positioned as in superscript.
+The leaves were coloured pale green, and were simplified without veins to fit the smaller size.
+A more balanced logo was presented in 2016, with a larger fist and rose and the acronym "PS" scaled to the fist.
 The new version made space for ecological concerns, with the emblem and acronym superimposed on a large green leaf.
+The logo was updated again in 2024, with the leaves slightly tilted upwards, and the 2016 leaf placed behind the rose.
+The recommended version is single-colour, in magenta pink lines (or white on a pink background).

 The political colour of the PS is not red, although this is used on the logo, but pink (rose).
 This is historically due to the strength of the French Communist Party (PCF), which also used red, and by distinction with which the PS is commonly displayed with a paler hue on graphics, a custom which settled in the 1970s.